aarontxz/Task-Manager/README.md

 ## Project Description

-This is a simple to do list application that allows the user to create, read, update and delete tasks using loopback 3 for the backend connected to a PostgreSql database and Ember.js for the frontend.
+This is a simple to do list application that allows the user to create, read, update and delete tasks using loopback 3 for the backend connected to a PostgreSQL database and Ember.js for the frontend.

 ## Setup Instructions